Fast and Accurate FSA System Using ELBERT: An Efficient and Lightweight BERT: ELBERT-Based FSA System

 \subsection{Inference Acceleration of ELBERT on GPU}

-As we mentioned before, the FSA task requires not only high-accuracy models, but also a fast text processing speed, while compressing the high-accuracy and complex Transformer-based network models can provide an effective solution.
-Meanwhile, servers with GPU have become very general computing devices, widely used in artificial intelligence and cloud computing, and have been equipped by many quantitative investment institutions.
+Servers with GPU have become very general computing devices, widely used in artificial intelligence and cloud computing, and have been equipped by many quantitative investment institutions.
 Here we give an innovative and inspiring method to accelerate BERT on GPU based on the proposed ELBERT.
 In this method, the early exit mechanism is artfully combined with batch-level parallel computing, which would be a quite difficult problem before we invented the ELBERT.
-It should be noted that this method mainly focuses on high-level optimization, making it have good portability.
-Because the internal calculation of each encoder is not modified, there are still many other techniques that can be compatible with our method for further improvements, such as model distillation, low-bit quantization, or underlying operator optimization.

 In Fig.~\ref{fig:ELBERTFAST}, we give several cases of accelerating BERT on GPU to explain the advantages and the basic idea of the proposed acceleration mechanism.
 The relationship between the GPU hardware utilization and the computational delay of each case is also roughly described on the right side of the graph.
 The following is a detailed introduction to the description of this figure: